-My caseload is primarily 15 mos to 6 years old, so I prefer play based and functional therapy.
+My caseload is primarily 15 months to 5 years old, so I use a play based, functional therapy.
 The first session or two is about establishing rapport and making sure both parent and child are invested in the sessions.
-I then have parents make a list of “power words” or important, functional words that are frequently used in the day to day life of the child, so I can figure out how to help the parent work on those words.
-Using the child’s sound repertoire, I work on getting them to imitate sound combinations starting at their level in games with repetitive words/phrases to get lots of practice.
-As their ability to sequence sounds increases, I incorporate more of the K-SLP words, either in play or drill the flashcards depending on how attentive and motivated the child is.
-I do like to use and incorporate as much of the child’s day to day life as is possible, to help the child generalize and make it easy for the parent to practice with them at home.
+I like to have parents make a list of “power words” or important, functional words that are frequently used in the day to day life of the child, so I can figure out how to help the parent work on those words or words that would serve the same purpose.
+Using the child’s sound repertoire, I work on getting them to imitate sound combinations starting at their level in play or games with repetitive words/phrases to get lots of practice.
+I like to use and incorporate as much of the child’s day to day life as is possible, to help the child generalize and make it easy for the parent to practice with them at home.

 When I opened a private practice last year with my partner, we sponsored the local Apraxia walk.
 I also try to find apraxia continuing education courses to learn more about how to best serve this population.
 In addition, I work closely with my families of children who have CAS in order to empower them to help their child learn to navigate a variety of environments.